umairs5/umairs5/README.md

 # 💫 About Me:
 I'm a Machine Learning Engineer with 2+ years of experience building production AI applications.
-Currently at Vyro.ai, I develop multi-modal AI systems for text-to-image, text-to-video, and voice generation, serving 10,000+ daily users.
+I develop multi-modal AI systems for text-to-image, text-to-video, and voice generation, serving 10,000+ daily users.
 I specialize in computer vision, NLP, and generative AI, with a background in Electrical Engineering from NUST.
 I've built everything from autonomous drone navigation systems to e-commerce recommendation engines, and I'm passionate about deploying scalable ML solutions that solve real-world problems.

 ## 🌐 Socials: